Sam Barrington: Green Bay Packers

 Barrington was selected in the seventh round (232nd overall) by the Green Bay Packers in the 2013 NFL draft.
 On May 10, 2013, he signed a contract with the Packers.
-Barrington was placed on injured reserve on November 5, 2013.
+Barrington was placed on injured reserve on November 5.

-He suffered a foot injury against the Chicago Bears in Week 1 of the 2015 season.
+Barrington suffered a foot injury against the Chicago Bears in Week 1 of the 2015 season.
 Barrington was placed on injured reserve two days later.
 He was the Packers' nominee for the Walter Payton NFL Man of the Year Award in 2015.

-On September 3, 2016, Barrington was released by the Packers during final team cuts.
+On September 3, 2016, Barrington was released by the Packers during the final round of roster cuts.

 Kansas City Chiefs

 On September 4, 2016, Barrington was claimed off waivers by the Kansas City Chiefs.
-He was released by the Chiefs on November 1, 2016.
+He was released by the Chiefs on November 1.

 New Orleans Saints

 On November 9, 2016, Barrington was signed by the New Orleans Saints.

 Buffalo Bills

 On July 25, 2017, Barrington signed with the Buffalo Bills.
-He was placed on injured reserve on September 2, 2017, and then reached an injury settlement with the team the next day and was released.
+He was placed on injured reserve on September 2, and then reached an injury settlement with the team the next day and was released.